 I subscribe to the thought that each page should be focused on a singular topic.
 Therefore, you should only attempt to optimize your page for one keyword topic with a limited number of keyword phrases (maximum of 5).
-Typically your keyword phrases should be two – four words each.
+Typically, your keyword phrases should be two-to-four words each.

 If you look at your keyword fields now and they are stuffed with dozens of different keywords, or single words separated by commas, your optimization provider probably doesn’t know what they are doing.
-It would be better that they are empty and that’s ok.
+It would be better if they are empty, and that’s ok.

 You do, however, want your content as unique as possible.
 But don’t get too worried about duplicate content.
 Especially on an automotive website.
 Really, how many different ways can you describe a Honda Accord?

-Everyone should be writing using Google best practices, but they should be more focused on who the end user is.
+Everyone should be writing using Google’s best practices, but they should be more focused on who the end-user is.

 Content should take into consideration your geographic region, demographics, and your dealership philosophy.

 Just like a great car salesman, your provider should be the most knowledgeable of your brand while being relatable, understandable, and personable.
-You end game is selling cars that meet peoples needs and for them to want to return to your dealership for service in the years to come.
+Your end game is selling cars that meet people’s needs and for them to want to return to your dealership for service in the years to come.
 Your content should reflect that as well.